Sage/dynamodb_framework/README.md

 ### #put
 This method is called to insert an item into a DynamoDb table.

+*Note*:

+         [DateTime] attributes will be stored as an ISO8601 string

+         [Time] attributes will be stored as an Epoch Int

+The intent is that if you need to sort in dynamo by dates, then make sure you use a [Time] type.
+The Epoch int allows you to compare properly as comparing date strings are not reliable.

 **Params**

  - **item** [Object] [Required] The document to store within the table.